33 lessons learned in 33 years.

-A specific version of a list you'd gaze at with your mouth open on the ceiling of a dentist's office.
+a list you'd gaze at on the ceiling of a dentist's office by me 4 u

 Hi, I’m excellent at lists, so skilled, in fact, that I spend more time listing tasks in multiple places than on chipping away at any one of them.
 Through trial and error I've noticed it is more productive for me to start any one item on the list, rather than contemplating what I should do when.
 The momentum from a bit of productivity will get me farther than attempting to prioritize.